-Last month, the Foundation of Young Australians (FYA) released a report predicting what skills and capabilities will matter most for Australian jobs in 2030.
+The Foundation of Young Australians (FYA) released a report in 2017 predicting what skills and capabilities will matter most for Australian jobs in 2030.

 The report aimed to give young people a chance to understand current changes to the job market and help them adapt by highlighting key areas of change in the future.